valschmidt/kmall/Readme.md

 ﻿# Kongsberg "KMALL" file reader

 Modern Kongsberg bathymetric sonar systems which acquire data in "Seafloor Inforation System Version 5" produce data files in the ".kmall" data format.
-This library and utility reads these data formats and provides several tools for reporting information about the data within the file.
+This module (class) and utility reads these data formats and provides several tools for reporting information about the data within the file.

+Although low-level readers for many of the datagram types is in place, little other infrastucture exists.
+This reader remains a work in progress.

     ./kmall.py -h
     usage: kmall.py [-h] [-f KMALL_FILENAME] [-d KMALL_DIRECTORY] [-V] [-v]